The environment in our home can either enhance our health – or drain it.

 Paraffin candles produce smoke and soot which are the product of the petroleum-based paraffin wax.
 A 2009 study confirmed that even unscented, non-pigmented paraffin candles using no dyes still released pollutants into the air.
 While these candles can look and smell good they may actually be impacting your health by adding to your toxic burden.

-Discover the 12 easiest ways to add over 12 years to your lifespan, by subscribing to the free Longevity e-Newsletter below this article.
+Discover the easiest ways to improve your daily quality of life, by subscribing to the our free updates below this article.

 Keeping Your Home Healthy with Nontoxic Candles